These hearty Oatmeal Blueberry Pancakes are packed full of whole grain oatmeal, blueberry, orange zest, and pecans.

 Sometimes I feel like a good savory dish in the morning, but sometimes I enjoy something with a little sweetness.
 Not too sweet, mind you, but just a light touch of sweetness like these pancakes.

 Now these are not light, fluffy pancakes like you might be thinking of.
 They’re really substantial, hearty food.

 Three of these keep me going until mid-afternoon.
 That’s because they’re just full of ingredients that are good for you like oatmeal, nuts, and whole wheat flour.
 Just drizzle on a little maple syrup, add a couple of slices of bacon to the plate, and you’ll have a real treat for breakfast.

 The recipe that originally inspired these Oatmeal Blueberry Pancakes came from a lovely vegetarian cookbook, Welcome to Claire’s, written by Claire Criscuolo.
 Claire’s recipes use organic, locally grown ingredients, dairy-free butter substitutes, and other things that I don’t normally have in my kitchen.
 I think that’s wonderful if that’s what you want to do, but y’all know it’s just not how I roll.
 So I adapted the recipe using readily available ingredients from my local grocery store.
 Claire might not approve, but dang these sure were good!These hearty Oatmeal Blueberry Pancakes are packed full of whole grain oatmeal, blueberry, orange zest, and pecans.
 Click To Tweet

-The recipe calls for 1/4 cup of freshly squeezed orange juice and some zest, but I decided to use some of the last of the Christmas clementines instead.
+The recipe calls for 1/4 cup of freshly squeezed orange juice and some zest, but I decided to use a few clementines I had on hand instead.
 It worked out so well!
 We loved the flavor it added to the pancakes.